 Easy Crock Pot Pork Chops Recipe

 One of the best comfort food recipes you can make in your crockpot is these Easy Crock Pot Pork Chops.
-Caramelized and slow-cooked to perfection, these pork chops are consistently moist and delicious and smothered in a delectable gravy.
+Caramelized and slow-cooked to perfection, these pork chops are consistently moist, delicious, and smothered in a delectable gravy.

 You most definitely can cook pork chops in your crock pot.